rq/rq/docs/docs/index.md

 * `job_timeout` specifies the maximum runtime of the job before it's interrupted and marked as `failed`.
 Its default unit is second and it can be an integer or a string representing an integer(e.g.  `2`, `'2'`).
 Furthermore, it can be a string with specify unit including hour, minute, second(e.g. `'1h'`, `'3m'`, `'5s'`).
-* `result_ttl` specifies the expiry time of the key where the job result will be stored
+* `result_ttl` specifies how long (in seconds) successful jobs and their results are kept.
+Expired jobs will be automatically deleted.
+Defaults to 500 seconds.
-* `ttl` specifies the maximum queued time of the job before it'll be cancelled.
+* `ttl` specifies the maximum queued time of the job before it's discarded.
   If you specify a value of `-1` you indicate an infinite job ttl and it will run indefinitely
+* `failure_ttl` specifies how long failed jobs are kept (defaults to 1 year)
-* `depends_on` specifies another job (or job id) that must complete before this job will be queued
+* `depends_on` specifies another job (or job id) that must complete before this job will be queued.
 * `job_id` allows you to manually specify this job's `job_id`
 * `at_front` will place the job at the *front* of the queue, instead of the back